George Nkencho ‘needed help, not bullets’, his sister says

 Ms Nkencho and her family on Thursday expressed serious concern about the Garda Síochána Ombudsman Commission (Gsoc) investigation into her brother’s shooting dead in Clonee, Co Dublin, on December 30th.

 The family was now calling for a full independent inquiry, and on Thursday made a submission outlining their concerns to Minister for Justice Helen McEntee.
-The calls for an independent inquiry have been echoed by the Socialist Party, which described the fatal shooting as a “failure” in policing.
+The calls for an independent inquiry have been echoed by Solidarity, which described the fatal shooting as a “failure” in policing.

 Ms Nkencho said if a full public inquiry was held into the shooting a “greater picture of what happened on that day” would emerge.
 She also believed the Gsoc inquiry was unfolding in a very slow manner, to the extent the inquiry had been undermined.